Skip to main content

 The topics covered address research development and project management skills for music scholars and practitioners, preparing students for their 60-credit project.
 They may include the following:

-- Designing and focussing a project;
+- Designing and focussing a 60-credit project;

-- Developing relevant research techniques;
+- Developing relevant research techniques for the chosen field;

-- Understanding and applying relevant methodologies;
+- Understanding and applying relevant methodologies or creative approaches;

-- Effective reading and notetaking techniques;
+- Effective research, reading and notetaking techniques;

-- Critical thinking and evaluating sources;
+- Critical thinking and evaluating of others' and their own research/practice;

 - Professional writing and citation practices;

-- The research process and project management;
+- The research/creative process and project management;

 - Ethics and health and safety;